 Make sure SSH is enabled.
 Change the default password, too!

-Some of my favorite utilities on Linux are screen (to keep processes running if your terminal session is dropped) and htop (performance monitoring) - these may already be pre-installed:
+Some of my favorite utilities on Linux are screen (to keep processes running if your terminal session is dropped) and htop (performance monitoring) - some of these may already be pre-installed:

 sudo apt-get install screen sudo apt-get install htop